-(Note: This is the final installment in a four-part series on giving gifts that match each personality.
-Here’s a quick online personality assessment if you need to figure that out first!)
+This is the final installment in a four-part series on giving gifts that match each personality.
+Here’s a quick online personality assessment if you need to figure that out first!

-In just under a month, Christmas tree skirts will be empty, trash cans stuffed, and many credit cards maxed.
+In less than a month, Christmas tree skirts will be empty, trash cans stuffed, and many credit cards maxed.

 What do you want to feel, after the frenzy of wrapping paper tearing — and the ooooh-ing and ahhhh-ing — is done: Relief that it’s all over?
 Regret over the money spent?

 Or satisfaction for time well-invested and gratitude for blessings beyond price?

 One more time: Gift-giving shouldn’t be panic-producing; it should be fun!

 Over the last three days, we’ve been looking at custom-tailored gifts for each Melancholy/Analytic, Phlegmatic/Amiable, and Choleric/Driver personality on your shopping list.

 Today, we finally turn our attention to the personality that’s been wondering, “When’s she gonna finally talk about ME?!?”

 Keeping in mind that your Sanguine/Expressive’s primary goal in life is fun, and that her primary emotional needs are attention, affection, approval, and acceptance, a real gift from your heart could be…

 Borrow DVDs of comedians, relax on the couch, and chuckle along.
 Our family loves Ken Kington, Michael Junior, Taylor Mason, and Ken Davis.
 We’ve watched them dozens of times, and they’re funnier each time!